shpwrck/rancher-training-material/k3s/script/source.md

 ```

 <!-- Start Script -->
-Kubernetes, hereafter referred to as `k8s`, is a complex distributed system that can present a high barrier to entry.
+Coobernetes, hereafter referred to as kates, is a complex distributed system that can present a high barrier to entry.
 `k3s` is a product that was designed at Rancher Labs to reduce this barrier.
 <!-- End Script -->